 29 Nov - Nigel Stapleton (LGC Chair) emails parents/carers, saying:

 "The LGC fully recognises the unsettling situation that the whole Ashley School community are experiencing following the resignation of Mr Dunne.
-Some people have responded with strong emotions, which is to be understood given all that Mr Dunne has contributed to the school over the past 18 years."
+Some people have responded with strong emotions, which is to be understood given all that Mr Dunne has contributed to the school over the past 18 years."and:

 "the LGC will accelerate one of the recommendations from a discussion paper on parent engagement that had been prepared over the summer.
 We will quickly set up an Ashley Parent Partnership (APP).
 We will shortly issue, for you to give us feedback, the proposed terms of reference and membership structure of the APP.
-Its key objective will be to provide a forum through which the views of a representative group of parents can be regularly and clearly heard by the senior leadership team and considered more effectively at our LGC meetings."
+Its key objective will be to provide a forum through which the views of a representative group of parents can be regularly and clearly heard by the senior leadership team and considered more effectively at our LGC meetings."Read the statement in full here.

 29 Nov - Mr Dunne sets up a crowdfunding page.
 On it, he says: